 Based on the way the story is progressing in 2018, new ideas may push out the ending even further.
 For example, Attack On Titan Season 4 will open with the newest manga story arc involving multiple time skips.
 In a March 2018 Q & A session, Isayama was asked,“Any plan to draw the four-year period back on Paradis island?”
 Isayama responded, “That’s something I can’t tell you for now,” and his editor Kawakubo Shintaro jumped in and said, “Isayama-sensei won’t tell you anything, but please look forward…”

 By June 2018, manga fans knew the real answer.
 Starting with Attack On Titan Chapter 106 and 107, Isayama has slowly begun filling in the time gap by showing what happened from the perspective of the Survey Corps.

 However, flashbacks probably won’t delay Attack On Titan’s ending indefinitely.
 In a May 2018 interview with NHK Japan, Isayama confirmed that he had already mapped out the manga’s ending.
 By November 2018, MBS’ Jonetsu Tairku documentary announced that the manga was indeed entering its final story arc.
 Isayama has not revealed the chapter number for the ending, or whether the final chapter will release in 2018 or 2019, but he stated that he hopes to finish the SnK manga quickly for the sake of the work itself.

-Attack On Titan Manga Compared To The Anime Adaptation: The Third Season Will Diverge Significantly
+Attack On Titan Manga Compared To The Anime Adaptation: The Third Season Diverged Significantly

 The first cour of Season 1 adapted 20 chapters, while the second cour adapted 16 chapters with 12 episodes.
 Similarly, the Clash of the Titans story arc of Season 2 was a ratio of 16 chapters to 12 episodes.
-Without getting into spoilers, it is very likely that Attack On Titan Season 3 will attempt to adapt two story arcs composed of 20 chapters each.
-Therefore, it’s very likely the third season may also adapt the chapters at a rapid pace compared to the second season unless extensive changes are made to the plot.
+Without getting into spoilers, Attack On Titan Season 3 attempted to adapt two story arcs composed of 20 chapters each.
+Therefore, the third season adapted the chapters at a rapid pace compared to the second season.